nguyen-phuoc-dai/ledcoin/README.md

 are carried out collectively by the network.
 Led Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Led Core software, see https://www.led.org/get-led/.

 License